 - You MUST commit to the full 16-weeks of the work term (40 hours per week)

-Application due date is April 7th.
-Students and supervisors will apply directly to the A&S Dean's Office, rather than to the Dept. of Psychology.
+Application due date is March 25th, 2021.
+Students and their supervisors will apply directly to the A&S Dean's Office, rather than to the Dept. of Psychology.
 Please see here for more details:

 1. Linda Mamelak Undergraduate Award: Adrian Gudino